datu925/electric-machines/README.md

 Input of this stage: previous stage output

-Usage: `npm run tsc && node build/src/reformat_tables.js --wait 100 --folders <folders>`
+Usage: `npm run tsc && node build/src/reformat_tables.js --wait 100 --folders <folders>` (or similar using `npx ts-node`)

-The `<folders>` are walked recursively, so only pass in multiple if they don't overlap.
+The `<folders>` are walked recursively, so if you pass in multiple folders, make sure they don't overlap.

 Output of this stage: